tom-power/cotw-trophy-viewer/README.md

 check `sh` for other scripts to run locally etc

+## Notes

+Tested on steam on pc with the animals I have currently.

 ## Help

-Don't know how to get these names currently, any help welcome!
+Don't know how to get names for `fur type` currently, any help welcome!

-- ~~lodges~~
-- fur types <- this would be great
-- very likely some animals, their name won't appear in the `Animal` column, then been guessing names and checking in `test_hash.py`
+Very likely missing animal names, their name won't appear in the `Animal` column, let me know in an issue.

-Any help with theming/making it look more hunty also welcome :)
+Have been guessing names and checking in `test_hash.py`, probably easier to mot hash in the first place but I haven't explored.